Learning objectives

 - An environment that changes continuously but irregularly, with frequent interruptions and wide fluctuations in its rate of change;

-- An organizational operating system (i.e., bureaucracy) that seeks primarily to stabilize its actions, regardless of the characteristics of the environment it serves;
+- An organizational operating system1 (i.e., the established structures, processes, routines, and capabilities that organizations use to deliver value) that seeks primarily to stabilize its actions, regardless of the characteristics of the environment it serves;

 - And a leadership whose role is to mediate between these two forces, maintaining the stability of the organization’s operating system while ensuring its adaptation to changes in the environment.